devlooped/Merq/readme.md

 | void asynchronous command | `IAsyncCommand` | `await IMessageBus.ExecuteAsync(command)` |
 | value-returning asynchronous command | `IAsyncCommand<TResult>` | `var result = await IMessageBus.ExecuteAsync(command)` |

-The above command can be executed using the following code:
+The sample command shown before can be executed using the following code:

 ```csharp
 // perhaps a method invoked when a user